 Cop Fight Disable (Featherpress)Discovered by FeatherData, July 2019

 By unlocking a soul or collecting a mystery tape at a precise moment during a cop dialogue, you can freeze the cop dialogue so it never finishes.
 Similarly to Dark Side Cop Skip in 99th Street, since the cop dialogue never has a chance to finish, the cop triggers never spawn and you skip any remaining cop fights (which in this case is all of them).
 This trick is frame perfect and there is no current setup, so it is not currently RTA viable.
 This trick is also only confirmed possible on the English version as the cop dialogue for other languages is different.

 This is a small piece of movement at the end of the eastern part of Hikage, where after you spray the M, you do a small quickturn + hop during the graffiti camera, and fall optimally onto the lowest rail.
 Legend has it that if you perform it correctly, suprix has blessed your run.

 Special ChallengeResearched by ycarcomed, April 2019

 Hikage's special challenge is not particularly well-explained in the GG notebook and can cause some confusion.
-There are 3 checks done by the game to unlock this challenge: The crane grind, a 2 second grind on the top floor, then a landing.
-Players must grind on both parts of the crane, grind for at least 2 continuous seconds on any of the top rails, then land in a decent sized area around the base of the stairs.
+There are 2 checks done by the game to unlock this challenge: A 2-second grind on the top floor, then a landing.
+Players must ascend, with or without use of the crane (or even just skate up), grind for more than 2 continuous seconds on any of the top rails, then land in a decent sized area around the base of the stairs.